crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Coleman and Golub (2008) offer an anthropological taxonomy of various hacker ethic (hacker groups) based on idioms and practices.
 Coleman and Golub (2008) see various hacker ethic as representative of the subjective self.
 They conceptualize three liberal moral expressions of hackers and hacking (cultural sensibilities or hacker ethics) revealed variably in the context of computer hacking: Cryptofreedom, free and open source software, and the hacker underground (see [Table 14: Profiles of Hackers](https://docs.google.com/document/d/e/2PACX-1vQVQ4AWXWyM83aXg5QxKwWkl9Oi8-gfRvUh7WhrMKekgb_I8yph4dTOtQYoXjflUA_6roJD5hWRGUT5/pub)).

 ### Key takeaways

+Ethical hackers abide by formal and conventional professional ethical standards or codes of ethical conduct.
+Ethical hackers abide by a professional code of ethics:
+-Professionalism as grounded in university training -Professionalism as grounded in industry standards -Professionalism as grounded in industry conventions

 * Professional ethical hacking is legal (authorized) and contract based
 * The practices of ethical hackers align with professional codes such as the ACM Code of Ethics and the IEEE Code of Ethics